Google’s SSL Changes

 HTTPS is a secure version of HTTP.
-Using HTTPS, the computers agree on a “code”between them.
+By using HTTPS, the computers agree on a “code”between them.
 Then, they scramble the messages using that “code”, so that no one in between can read them.
 Therefore, it keeps your information safe from hackers.

 What is the change?

-Google announced in 2014 to use HTTPS on every website with the reasons that this change was to make a more secure internet.
-The three reasons Google has for securing your website are:
+Google announced in 2014 to use HTTPS on every website to make internet usage more secure.
+The three ways to secure your website are:

 - Data Integrity

 It verifies the ownership of your website, so people can check the green lock in the address bar before handing over their personal details.